openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/07-udica.md

 For example, run the following container:

-``podman run -v /home:/home:ro -v /var/spool:/var/spool:rw -p 21:21 -it ubi8  bash``{{execute}}
+``podman run -v /home/rhel/test:/home:ro -it ubi8  bash``{{execute}}

-The default SELinux policy This container does three things which are not permitted by default:

-Mounts /home as read only
+The default SELinux policy This container does allow containers runnint as container_t to mount /home as read only.
-Mounts /var/spool as read/write
-Exposes port tcp/21

 You can see this by looking at the SELinux log.
 There's no rule to allow a containerized process (container_t):

 sesearch -A -s container_t -t home_root_t -c dir -p read